 A Tiffany silver bleeding bowl, with flat pierced handle, in the traditional style.
 This bowl is very good quality, as you would expect from Tiffany.
 Bleeding bowls (known as porringers in the USA) were used extensively in the 17th century, different themes abound as to their use.
 Today they are often used as wine tasters, which is probably what this bowl was intended for.
 The base is stamped "Tiffany & Co, Sterling, 383".
 They are also popular as Christening gifts.

 A Tiffany sterling silver Olympian pattern sugar tongs, of very good quality, and with no monograms.
 Olympian pattern depicts various different scenes from Greek mythology, and has been described as the most elaborate and complex of all Tiffany flatware patterns.
 This scene shows Pan with 4 nymphs or satyrs, with horns and goat leg hindquarters, one nymph with erect phallus (which must be pretty unique on a flatware pattern!), demonstrating Pan's status as fertility God.
 Ther tongs are hallmarked "M Tiffany & Co Sterling PAT 1878".
 The M indicates a date between 1875 and 1891.
+Note - We have now identified this motif in Olympian as "Satyrs receiving instruction", no 17 of 17 different motif's in this pattern, as described in the original catalog. the instructions come from Sylvanus, a rural deity (Tiffany Silver Flatware 1845-1905, page 215) - a book we highly recommend.

 A beautiful Tiffany sterling silver Berry spoon, in the Flemish pattern, with notched scroll end finial, and rat-tail.
 The spoon is a lovely shape, with the bowl at right angles to the stem.
 The shape of the spoon is also described as a casserole spoon, indeed it is suitable as a serving spoon.
 It is a good weight and lovely quality, and is still in its original felt bag, marked "Tiffany & Co, Paris, New York, London".
 The hallmarks are very clear, "Tiffany & Co Sterling PAT 1011M".
 The M date stamp indicates a date between 1907 and 1947, when John C. Moore II was president.
 The Flemish pattern was issued in 1911, hence we can date the spoon to between 1911 and 1947.